The Best Beaches to Visit in Santa Cruz

 Speaking off, an evening bonfire can be the perfect cap for a day in the sun.
 While a selection of Santa Cruz beaches have fire pits for those visitors wanting to roast marshmallows, host an evening singsong, or just enjoy the moonrise, not all beaches do.

-We’ve put together a list of our favorite Santa Cruz beaches amenable to the evening bonfire.
+We’ve put together a short list of our favorite Santa Cruz beaches amenable to the evening bonfire:

 Whatever you’re looking for – surf, sun, or scenic dog-friendly beach runs – there truly is something for everyone on offer in Santa Cruz’s beach selection.
 From the bustling Main Beach and a thriving harbor to quieter, remote spots, Santa Cruz’s beaches cater to all tastes.
 If you want even more options, head to nearby Aptos and Capitola, two other cool beach towns you’ll love exploring.